 Data for 'Coverage of protected areas in relation to marine area', and 'Protected marine area' encompass UK waters including the the extended continental shelf.
 This is a larger area that the Exclusive Economic Zone (EEZ), which is what is asked for in the global metadata for this indicator.
 The data displayed here are therefore a proxy for the indicator.
 Data for the EEZ only are available for 2020 on IBAT and in the UN SDG indicator database.

 Data for 'Average proportion of Marine Key Biodiversity Areas (KBAs) covered by protected areas' cover a smaller area than the other series, as they only encompass the Exclusive Economic Zone.
 These data are therefore not a proxy.

 Million hectares / Percentage (%)

-The boundary between protected areas on-land and at-sea is mean high water (mean high water spring in Scotland).
-Coastal sites in the indicator are split between ‘on-land’ and ‘at-sea’ if they cross the mean high water mark.
+Marine area - Marine area includes areas out to the limit of the UK continental shelf.
+The boundary between areas on-land and at-sea is mean high water (mean high water spring in Scotland).
+Coastal sites are split between ‘on-land’ (not reported here) and ‘at-sea’ if they cross the mean high water mark.

 Protected area - Clearly defined geographical spaces, recognized, dedicated and managed, through legal or other effective means, to achieve the long-term conservation of nature with associated ecosystem services and cultural values.
 Importantly, a variety of specific management objectives are recognised within this definition, spanning conservation, restoration, and sustainable use.
 See 'Other Information' for a list of specific designations.

 Coverage of protected areas in relation to marine area = Protected marine area / total UK at-sea area (885,430 km2)